-You may qualify for the earned income tax credit (EITC), if you worked last year, but did not earn a lot of money.
+You may qualify for the earned income tax credit (EITC) if you worked last year but earned a low or moderate income.

 To qualify for the credit your adjusted gross income (AGI) must be below a certain amount and you must:

 - Have a social security number (SSN) valid for employment (if you are filing a joint return, your spouse also must have an SSN valid for employment) by the due date of your 2015 return (including extensions).
 Any qualifying child listed on Form 1040A or 1040, Schedule EIC (PDF), also must have an SSN valid for employment by the due date of your 2015 return (including extensions).
 See "Valid SSN required by due date of return" in Publication 596, Earned Income Credit, for more information

 - Have a filing status other than married filing separately

 - Be a U.S. citizen or resident alien all year, or a nonresident alien married to a U.S. citizen or resident alien and filing a joint return

 - Not file Form 2555 (PDF) or Form 2555-EZ (PDF) (related to foreign earned income)

 - Have earned income from employment or from self-employment